3 of the Best Places to see the Northern Lights in Sunset Country in 2024

 "There is a glow of green in the sky, slowly spreading and growing to larger proportions.
 We are being treated to a spectacular view of the Aurora Borealis, better known as the Northern Lights.
 Streaks of deeper hue shoot up forming curtains of color as the dance begins.
 The luminous formations are ever-changing, we watch in awe.
 As they are never the same, the show is always different and we can't take our eyes off of it, afraid to miss one moment.

 We point here and there, excited with each new change.
 Sometimes the show is subtle, the lights moving gently like waves.
 Other times the dramatic swirls and shapes will create an extraordinary exhibit of rhythm and glow.
-The color is not always the most often seen green.
+The colour is not always the most often seen green.
 We have seen shades of blue, purple, and the most dramatic ever, red.
 The brilliance outside our window cannot be copied or repeated; it is an original every time.

 "The Northern Lights have dimmed, the show is over.
 It was worth staying up late as we rest our heads and visually relive the phenomena we just witnessed.
 The wilderness provides endless adventure and wonderment, and it is just outside our window."